SpinDoctorMRI/SpinDoctor/README.md

-# SpinDoctor Toolbox (Developmental code, not documented)
+# SpinDoctor Toolbox (developmental code, not documented)

 SpinDoctor is a software package that performs numerical simulations of diffusion magnetic resonance imaging (dMRI) for prototyping purposes.